Packers vs. Raiders Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

 Packers vs. Raiders Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed on several sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite